sharetribe/flex-docs/src/docs/concepts-development/flex-environments/index.md

 ## Workflow between the three environments

-In a nutshell, the workflow between the environments is that changes flow from DEV to TEST to LIVE:
+In a nutshell, the workflow between the environments is that changes flow from Dev to Test to Live:

-- code changes are made and reviewed in DEV, and get pushed from DEV to TEST and LIVE
+- code changes are made and reviewed in Dev, and get pushed from Dev to Test and Live
-- no-code changes are made in TEST, and get pushed from TEST to LIVE.
+- no-code changes are made in Test, and get pushed from Test to Live.

 [Graph](https://whimsical.com/biketribe-visuals-VvUyPRAiA61oxbdi69Md99)